-Formerly the capital of Korea until the country split in 1945, Seoul is South Korea’s irrepressible metropolis juxtaposing old temples with modern architecture and offering plenty of ways, if you so desire, to escape its shiny chaos.
-A bevy of coastal national parks dotted with granite crags are just a train ride away.
+Formerly the capital of Korea until the country split in 1945, Seoul is South Korea’s irrepressible metropolis, juxtaposing old temples with modern architecture and offering plenty of ways, if you so desire, to escape its shiny chaos.
+Indeed, a bevy of coastal national parks dotted with granite crags are just a train ride away.

-Korea is also home to some of the most honest, friendly people in the world.
+Korea is also home to some of the most honest people in the world.
 During my first trip there, my friend Jess left her backpack—containing myriad expensive items—on a subway car.
-Just when we had lost hope, after spending days on the subway trying to find it, we got a call.
+Just when we had lost hope, after spending days on the subway trying to find it, the phone rang.
 The transit authority had located her bag.
-And everything was in tact.
+Everything was intact.

-“That’s what people do here,” my friend Katie (the reason I visited Korea in the first place), later explained.
+“That’s what people do here,” my friend Katie later explained.
 Katie has been teaching English in Korea for the past year and she said her students are always sharing their snacks with “Teacher.”

 This collectivist attitude, that we should look out for the greater good of society instead of our individual desires is paramount in many Eastern cultures.
 And while I have done a fair amount of traveling in Asian countries, my travels in Korea marked the first time where I was a lucky recipient of this philosophy.

 OK, now rewind to my first visit to Korea, when Jess, Katie and I—best friends reunited after more than six months—spent an evening at an outdoor food market.
 Wide-eyed and overzealous, we bounced from one food stall to the next, sampling an array of Korean dishes and guzzling Soju, another fermented alcoholic rice beverage that administers an especially interesting buzz.
 Apparently its got a rich history, too.
 According to The Guardian: